 While both our method and the approach of Rudolph et al.~\cite{Rudolph2023Synergistic} harness tensor networks (TNs) to enhance parametrized quantum circuits (PQCs), there are several key differences between the two works:

 \begin{itemize} \item \textbf{Integration with reinforcement learning and quantum architecture search:} Rudolph et al.\cite{Rudolph2023Synergistic} extend the quantum circuit obtained from an MPS warm-start with a fixed PQC structure initialized with random parameters, and then optimize all parameters in the circuit to further decrease the cost function.
-In contrast, \textit{TensorRL-QAS} doesn't add a fixed PQC but rather uses reinforcement learning (RL) within a quantum architecture search framework to dynamically explore and optimize the additional circuit architectures that best help in minimizing the loss.
-Such flexible exploration allows for a balanced search of architectural expressivity and circuit compactness, and hence nose resilience, a capability that is not present in fixed PQC schemes.
+In contrast, \textit{TensorRL-QAS} does not add a fixed PQC but rather uses reinforcement learning (RL) within a quantum architecture search framework to dynamically explore and optimize the additional PQC architectures that best help in minimizing the loss.
+Such flexible exploration allows for a balanced search of architectural expressivity and circuit compactness, and hence noise resilience, a capability that is not present in fixed PQC schemes.

 \item \textbf{Trainability of PQCs vs. scalability of RL-QAS:} The main focus of~\cite{Rudolph2023Synergistic} is to mitigate barren plateaus and improve trainability of PQCs through MPS-based initializations.
 On the contrary, our work focuses on alleviating the heavy computational requirements required by RL-based QAS procedures, thus making them practical also on larger system sizes.
-Indeed, we show that our approach can achieve \textit{98\% reduction in classical computational overhead} by warm-starting RL policies with MPS-based warm-starts.
+Indeed, we show that our approach can achieve \textit{98\% reduction in classical computational overhead} by warm-starting RL-framework with MPS warm-starts.

-\item \textbf{Different set of basis gates:} Compared to~\cite{Rudolph2023Synergistic}, in this work we use a different and simpler set of basis gates, which is closer to operations that are natively available on hardware, and thus reducing potential compilation overheads.
+\item \textbf{Different set of basis gates:} Compared to~\cite{Rudolph2023Synergistic}, in this work, we use a different and simpler set of basis gates, which is closer to operations that are natively available on quantum hardware, and thus reduces potential compilation overheads.

-\item \textbf{sDifferent MPS-to-QC mapping scheme:} In~\cite{Rudolph2023Synergistic}, the authors use a combination of explicit constructions and trainable operations to build the quantum circuit approximating the MPS warm-start~\cite{Rudolph2023DecompMPS}.
-In this work, instead, we use a fully variational method to find such da mapping based on Riemannian optimization~\cite{LuchnikovReimaniannGD2021, HaghshenasTN-QC-2022, le2025riemannianquantumcircuitoptimization}.
+\item \textbf{Different MPS-to-PQC mapping scheme:} In~\cite{Rudolph2023Synergistic}, the authors use a combination of explicit constructions and trainable operations to build the PQC approximating the MPS warm-start~\cite{Rudolph2023DecompMPS}.
+In this work, instead, we use a fully variational method to find such a mapping based on Riemannian optimization~\cite{LuchnikovReimaniannGD2021, HaghshenasTN-QC-2022, le2025riemannianquantumcircuitoptimization}.

 \end{itemize}